 Some of the observations made during this re-evaluation of LVE method are as follows.
+In our study we simulated dipole modulated maps with an amplitude of $A_{\rm d}=0.072$ in the direction $(l_{\rm d},b_{\rm d})=(221^\circ,-20^\circ)$.
 The amplitude of the dipole recovered from LVE maps were lower than the injected value for larger disc radii.
 This is true of both approaches of fixed \nside=16 and varying \nside\ to map local variances of a CMB sky, indicating a limitation on the reliability of the LVE method up to only some maximum disc radius.
-In our study we simulated dipole modulated maps with an amplitude of $A\approx0.07$ in the direction $(\ell,b)=(221^\circ,-20^\circ)$.
-With a tolerance level of a $10\%$ deviation of the mean recovered dipole direction from the simulations, but nevertheless consistent with the injected dipole direction in the simulations within errorbars, the LVE method can be used choosing a maximum disc radius of $\sim40^\circ$ as demonstrated in Fig.~[\ref{fig:pure-dm_err_bar}].
-We also tested the range of validity i.e., the maximum disc radius we can use to apply the LVE method depending on the strength of the underlying anisotropy.
-We found that for higher levels of dipole modulation amplitude that could be present in a CMB map, the maximum disc radius to use is relatively lower.
+With a tolerance level of a $10\%$ deviation of the mean recovered dipole amplitude from the simulations, but nevertheless consistent with the injected dipole amplitude in them {within the standard deviation of the simulations, represented by error bars in the plot}, the LVE method can be used reliably up to a maximum disc radius of $\sim40^\circ$ as demonstrated in Fig.~[\ref{fig:pure-dm_err_bar}].
+We also tested the range of validity i.e., the maximum disc radius up to which we can use the LVE method reliably vis-a-vis the strength of the underlying anisotropy.
+We found that for higher levels of dipole modulation amplitude, if present in a CMB map, the maximum disc radius to use is relatively lower.
 In any case, for very large disc radius the LVE method breaks down and should not be used.

-After this comprehensive re-validation, we applied LVE method with fixed \nside=16 and varying \nside\ for different choices of disc radii from $r=1^\circ$ to $90^\circ$.
-We used the more appropriate inverse variance weighting method to fit the dipole in LVE maps thus estimated from \sevem\ cleaned CMB maps from \planck\ PR4.
-We find that there is a broad clustering of the dipole directions underlying the observed CMB sky for different disc radii chosen.
-Nevertheless there is a tendency for these radii to move away from the galactic plane with increasing size of the disc radius.
-We further found that there is a difference in the dipole direction recovered in the two cases, the largest being $\sim 50^\circ$ for $r=1^\circ$.
+After this comprehensive re-validation, we applied LVE method with fixed \nside=16 and varying \nside\ grids for different choices of disc radii from $r=0.5^\circ$ to $90^\circ$ on data.
+We used the more appropriate inverse variance weighting method to fit the dipole in LVE maps thus derived from \sevem\ cleaned CMB map from \planck\ PR4.
+We find that there is a broad clustering of the dipole directions underlying the observed CMB sky for different disc sizes chosen.
+Nevertheless, there is a tendency for the LVE maps' dipole directions to move away from the galactic plane with increasing disc radius.
+We further found that there is a difference in the dipole directions recovered between the two schemes employed, particularly at the low disc radii, the largest being $\sim 50^\circ$ for $r=1^\circ$.